-- 3.3.1 Every semester, all Majan students are issued a College ID card on completion of their registration for that semester.
-Students who have not completed their registration process (i.e., settled their financial obligation to the College) will not be issued an ID card. - 3.3.2 You should surrender your old College ID card to the Admissions and Registry Department before applying for the new one.

-- 3.3.3 Students are required to have their current ID cards with them at all times when they are in the College. - 3.3.4 All College staff have the right to ask any student to produce their ID card for verification at any time. - 3.3.5 Students will not be allowed into any examination if they do not have their current ID cards with them. - 3.3.6 The ID card is also a Library card, and provides access to the Library and all teaching facilities. - 3.3.7 If you lose your card there will be a penalty in order to issue a replacement.
+- 3.3.1 Every semester, all MUC students are issued a College ID card on completion of their registration for that semester. - 3.3.2 You should surrender your old College ID card to the Admissions and Registry Department before applying for the new one. - 3.3.3 Students are required to have their current ID cards with them at all times when they are in the College. - 3.3.4 All College staff have the right to ask any student to produce their ID card for verification at any time. - 3.3.5 Students will not be allowed into any examination if they do not have their current ID cards with them. - 3.3.6 The ID card is also a Library card and provides access to the Library and all teaching facilities. - 3.3.7 If you lose your card you will need to pay an administrative fee for a replacement to be issued.